 - Check the fit and trim if necessary

-Since crown moulding is “thicker” at the top than at the bottom, I always measure from the top of one piece to the top of the other for consistency.
+Since crown molding is “thicker” at the top than at the bottom, I always measure from the top of one piece to the top of the other for consistency.
 Also, I add 1/16” to 1/8” or so to the measurement for a nice tight fit.
-Once I have this measurement, I mark it on my piece of moulding and cut it at 45 degrees on the miter saw.
-I cut the moulding upside down in the miter saw so that I can hold it against the fence at the proper angle to miter it.
-Again, because the moulding is “thicker” at the top, the top of the coped piece will be shorter than the bottom.
+Once I have this measurement, I mark it on my piece of molding and cut it at 45 degrees on the miter saw.
+I cut the molding upside down in the miter saw so that I can hold it against the fence at the proper angle to miter it.
+Again, because the molding is “thicker” at the top, the top of the coped piece will be shorter than the bottom.
 This helps me remember which direction to cut the angle.

 The only reason for making the 45 degree cut is to mark the profile of the molding so that it can be coped with a hand saw.
 To make the profile stand out even more, I use a pencil to trace the edge where the painted surface meets the raw wood.

 Next, I used a coping saw to cut as close to this edge as I can without cutting the painted surface.
 Coping saws take a little bit of practice to master, so I would recommend practicing on a few scrap pieces first.
 Keep in mind that crown molding will hang on the wall at an angle, so don’t cut with the coping saw perpendicular to the back face.
 I try to keep the coping saw parallel to the face that will butt up against the ceiling.